Multiscale-Genomics/mg-process-fastq/README.md

 # Hi-C Data Processing
 Processing of paired end FastQ files from Hi-C experiments.
 Generates adjacency matrixes, computes TADs and generates the matching HDF5 files for using the REST API (mg-rest-hdf5).
 The mojority of the code has been wrapped up in the COMPS script, but this can be extracted and run locally.
 For the moment you need to comment out the `@task(...)` and `@constraint(...)` flags.

+## Process
+* FastQ and assembly is downloaded
+* TADbit is used to parse the genome and FASTQ files
+* TADbit generates the adjacency matrices
+* TAD calls are made
+* HDF5 files are generated

 ## Code - Generate Hi-C Adjacency Matrix
 Takes an SRA file as the input and generates an adjacency matrix for the interacting sections of the genome.
 ```